MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-how-to/how-to-custom-azure-fluid-relay.md

 ### Container mapping

-The `liveShare` namespace in `@microsoft/teams-js` is responsible for mapping a unique meeting identifier to your Fluid containers, which ensures that all meeting participants join the same container.
+The `LiveShareClient` in `@microsoft/live-share` is responsible for mapping a unique meeting identifier to your Fluid containers, which ensures that all meeting participants join the same container.
 As part of this process, the client attempts to connect to a `containerId` mapped to the meeting that one already exists.
 If one doesn't exist, the `AzureClient` is used to create a container using your `AzureConnectionConfig` and then relay the `containerId` to other meeting participants.

 If your app already has a mechanism for creating Fluid containers and sharing them to other members, such as by inserting the `containerId` into the URL shared to the meeting stage, then this may not be necessary for your app.